Information for Students

 Submitting Materials for Reserves

-Course materials may be placed on reserve by submitting an online request via our reserves system, This is most easily accessed through the "Course Reserves" link in WebCampus (Canvas) which activates immediately in our course reserves system.
-More information on how to access and initiate reserves in WebCampus can be found in our PDF.
+Course materials may be placed on reserve by submitting an online request via our reserves system.
+This is most easily accessed through the "Course Reserves" link in WebCampus (Canvas) course.
+More information on how to access and initiate reserves in WebCampus can be found in our tutorial.
 View Course Reserves PDF.

 For instructors not using WebCampus, you can go directly to the Course Reserves system.